merima98/Node.js-exercises_REST_API/README.md

 - Write *npm install --save socket.io* in the terminal.
 Enables implemmenting web sockets - protocol that allows user to push data from the server to connected client.

+### 8. *WORKING WITH GraphQL*

+- Write *npm install --save graphql express-graphql* in the terminal, to be enabled working with GraphQL.